nineoclocksomewhere/docker-lap-installer/README.md

 # Configuration

 Search for the PHP version of your choice at https://hub.docker.com/_/php/tags .
-Select a version with the tag-name ending in *-apache-<debian-release-name>*, for example *8.3.8-apache-bullseye*.
+Select a version with the tag-name ending in *-apache-&lt;debian-release-name&gt;*, for example *8.3.8-apache-bullseye*.

 # Usage